50 Life Goals Examples For a Long, Happy, and Successful Life

 Related: 40 Things To Be Grateful For + Free Printable Gratitude List

-This life goals list focuses on goals that can improve your health over time, keep your body healthy, and help you to live a longer life.
+These life goals examples focus on how to improve your health over time, keep your body healthy, and live a longer life.

 Moving your body is very important to your health.